 The Company is a subsidiary undertaking of BOS and HBOS plc.
 The Company receives bank interest from BOS, its immediate parent undertaking.
 BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
-No dividends were paid in 2008 (2007: nil).
+In 2008, a dividend of £140,000 (2007: £145,000) was paid to BOS.
 The Company's transactions with related parties are summarised below.